UnarineL/IntelliDesk_AI_V1/README.md

 ## Notes

 This is still a frontend-first mock system.
-Authentication, real route protection, persistence, and backend integration are not implemented yet.
+Authentication, real route protection, persistence, and backend integration.